LAB DIRECTOR: Laurie Richmond

 Bente Jansen (BS – ESM)

-Where Are They Now?
+What did they do after graduating?
 Planner at the California Coastal Commission – North Coast Office

 Mikayla Kia (BS – ESM)

-Where are They Now?
+What did they do after graduating?
 Graduate program at University of Hawaii, Hilo in Heritage Management

 Ciara Emery (MA)